How to Build a DIY Compost Bin For Rich Amendments

 Once your sides and back are in place, set the bin upright.

 Start by leveling and clearing the site of your bins.
 If you have a chicken coop, like the EG Homestead, maybe close to that offset from the edible garden is the best spot.
 Or perhaps you have a space far off from the garden.
-Clear out enough space for your 3-foot by 3-foot bins multiplied by the number of bays.
+Clear out enough space for your three-foot by three-foot bins multiplied by the number of bays.

 Ensure the space is not up against a wall, which can create water pockets.
 Then, if you’re not using repurposed pallets, cut your wooden slats into the appropriate measurements.
 Thankfully, this design is pretty simple, and once you know how to build one bay wall, you know how to build the rest.